RainbowMarks/rainbowmarks.github.io/_posts/2019-09-26-Photopalooza-2018-Sip-Shoot.md

 header-img: "/img/posts/SipandShoot2018.jpg"

 categories: [event]
+description: "Join RainbowMarks as they explore their first model shoot at Creve Coeuer Camera's Photopalooza Sip & Shoot.
+See the stunning photos!"
 ---
 November 8th, 2018 RainbowMarks took part in the Creve Coeuer Camera Photopalooza Sip &amp; Shoot out at Smartt Field in St. Charles, MO.